-Its vast and varied history that informs the culture and character of the nation.
+The country has a vast and varied history that informs the culture and character of the nation.
 In fact, South Africa was a setting of the cradles of civilization to scenes of colonialist battles to more recent anti-apartheid struggles.

-At 79 percent, Black Africans make up the majority ethnicity in the country.
-Some 9.6 percent of the population is white, 8.9 percent colored and 2.5 percent Indian/Asian.
+At 79%, Black Africans make up the majority ethnicity in the country.
+Some 9.6% of the population is white, 8.9% colored, as well as 2.5% Indian/Asian.

 Ethnic groups in South Africa

-Among the Black population, there are four major ethnic groups: Nguni, Sotho, Shangaan-Tsonga and Venda.
+Among the Black population, there are four major ethnic groups: Nguni, Sotho, Shangaan-Tsonga, and Venda.
 There are also many subgroups; Zulu and Xhosa are the largest.
-Some 60 percent of the White population is of Afrikaans descent and most of the remaining 40 percent are of British descent.
+Some 60% of the White population is of Afrikaans descent and most of the remaining 40% are of British descent.

-The middle class is predominantly white but this is changing with increasing numbers of black, coloured and Indian people entering the middle classes every year.
-Their lifestyles are similar to those in Western Europe, North America and Australasia and they frequently travel or study abroad.
+The middle class is predominantly white.
+However, this is changing with increasing numbers of black, colored, and Indian people entering the middle class.
+Their lifestyles are similar to those in Western Europe, North America, and Australasia and they frequently travel or study abroad.

-The first Indians came as indentured labourers in Natal to work the Sugar Cane Fields, and others later arrived as traders.
+The first Indians came as indentured laborers in Natal to work the sugar cane fields; others later arrived as traders.
 A post-apartheid wave of South Asian (including Pakistani) immigration has also influenced this Indian culture.

-There is a small Chinese South African community that consists of early immigrants plus apartheid-era immigrants from Taiwan and post-apartheid immigrants from mainland China.
+There is also a small Chinese South African community that consists of early immigrants plus apartheid-era immigrants from Taiwan and post-apartheid immigrants from mainland China.